 Access to our large, clean, heated pool is normally via an easy to negotiate ramp.
 Most dogs take to the entry ramps quickly, some need a little gentle encouragement.
 Should the ramp not be practical, we have a safe, quiet electronic hoist which lowers the dog slowly and calmly into the pool.

 Times vary depending on the age, fitness and needs of the dog.
-Initial swims are short to get them used to this new form of exercise but we aim to increase each session actual swimming time to a maximum of 20 minutes.
+Initial swims are short to get them used to this new form of exercise but we aim to increase each session actual swimming time in accordance with their needs and current health condition.

 We use chlorine in our pool as this is the most effective but gentle chemical for eradicating contaminants.
 We also have an Ultra Violet light fitted to ensure the water is as clean as possible.